checkmator/checkmator/README.md

 If you share an interest in cybersecurity, need assistance with a security-related project, or just wish to exchange ideas and experiences, please feel free to reach out.

 Remember, we're safest when we're vigilant.
-Stay safe.